-Tens of thousands of homeowners across the United States are making the switch to solar energy every month.
-There are currently more than 3.4 million solar energy systems in the US and there are no signs that the rate of installation will slow down.
-In fact, 13% of homes are expected to have installed a solar system by the end of the decade.
+Thousands of homeowners across the United States are switching to solar energy every month.
+There are currently more than 3.4 million solar energy systems in the US, and there are no signs that the installation rate will slow down.
+13% of homes are expected to have installed a solar system by the decade’s end.

 What Is an On-Grid Solar System?

-An on-gird solar system is one that is tied to the main utility grid.
-The majority of homeowners in the US who install a solar system will tie it to their utility grid.
-Also known as grid-tied solar, there are a number of benefits to this option.
+An on-gird solar system is tied to the primary utility grid.
+The majority of homeowners in the US who install a solar system will connect it to their utility grid.
+Also known as grid-tied solar, there are several benefits to this option.

-Firstly, they tend to be a more affordable option, given that other equipment such as batteries is not required.
-Homeowners will still be able to draw electricity from the main if and when needed (such as during the night).
+Firstly, they tend to be a more affordable option, given that other equipment, such as batteries, is not required.
+Homeowners can still draw electricity from the main if needed (such as at night).

-If you are able to utilize net metering in your area, you can save on the cost of your solar electricity by ‘selling’ excess electricity generated.
+If you can utilize net metering in your area, you can save on the cost of your solar electricity by ‘selling’ excess electricity generated.

-This isn’t the right option for homeowners who are seeking complete independence from the grid.
+This isn’t the right option for homeowners seeking complete independence from the grid.
 Also, in cases where the grid goes down, your solar system will shut off, leaving your home without power.

 What Is an Off-Grid Solar System?

-On the other hand, an off-grid solar system is not connected to the main utility grid.
-Rather, it is completely independent of the grid and uses an additional battery system.
-Excess electricity is generated during the day and transferred to the battery system for storage so that it can be used at other times (such as at night).
+On the other hand, an off-grid solar system is not connected to the primary utility grid.
+Instead, it is entirely independent of the grid and uses a different battery system.
+Excess electricity is generated during the day and transferred to the battery system for storage at other times (such as at night).

-This option is more expensive, especially given that batteries are required to deliver electricity consistently.
-Homeowners with an off-grid system also won’t be able to rely on the grid during times when the sun isn’t shining (such as on cloudy days).
+This option is more expensive, especially since batteries are required to deliver electricity consistently.
+Homeowners with an off-grid system won’t be able to rely on the grid when the sun isn’t shining (such as on cloudy days).
 This can require a lifestyle change to reduce energy consumption.

 Furthermore, surplus energy production may go to waste.
 Batteries have a relatively short lifespan and do require maintenance.

-If you are interested in either option, you can easily go solar with Blue Raven.
+If you are interested in either option, you can quickly go solar with Blue Raven.

 On-Grid vs Off-Grid Solar System: The Bottom Line

 The bottom line is that there are pros and cons to both options.
-Your personal preferences and budget will play a big role in determining the most suitable option for you and your household.
+Your personal preferences and budget will play a significant role in determining the most suitable choice for you and your household.

 Like this blog post on off-grid and on-grid solar system options?
-Be sure to check out our other informative articles on a wide range of interesting topics.
+Be sure to check out our other informative articles on various exciting topics.